awell-health/action-set-careflow-live/README.md

 ## Usage

-This github action allows you to publish your care flow and allow the care flow to run tests before publishing it live.
+This GitHub action allows you to publish your care flow and allow the care flow to run tests before publishing it live.

 ![Publish](./assets/publish.png)